Chart Color Schemes

 Belmont has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As of Nov 2025, Belmont's population is estimated at around 7,874 people.
-This figure reflects a growth of 915 individuals since the 2021 Census, which reported a population of 6,959 people.
-The increase was inferred from AreaSearch's examination of ABS ERP data released in June 2024 and validation of additional 45 new addresses since the Census date.
-This results in a population density ratio of 1,801 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Belmont's growth rate of 13.1% since the 2021 census exceeded the national average of 8.9%.
-Overseas migration was the primary driver of population gains during recent periods in the suburb.
+As of Nov 2025, the population of the Belmont (WA) statistical area (Lv2) is estimated at around 8,074 people.
+This reflects an increase of 1,115 individuals since the 2021 Census, which reported a population of 6,959 people.
+The change was inferred from AreaSearch's estimation of the resident population at 7,913 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 45 validated new addresses since the Census date.
+This level of population results in a density ratio of 1,847 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+The Belmont (WA) (SA2)'s growth rate of 16.0% since the 2021 Census exceeded both the national average (9.7%) and state averages, marking it as a growth leader in the region.
+Overseas migration was primarily responsible for population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and using growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data) to estimate post-2032 growth.
-According to these projections, Belmont is expected to grow by an above median rate, with an increase of 1,035 persons to 2041, reflecting a total increase of 11.4% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data to estimate post-2032 growth.
+Projecting forward with demographic trends, an above median population growth is expected for statistical areas analysed by AreaSearch.
+The Belmont (WA) (SA2) is projected to grow by 1,047 persons to reach a total of 9,121 people by 2041, reflecting an increase of 8.8% over the 17-year period from Nov 2025 to Dec 2041.

 Frequently Asked Questions - Population